 Microbial Sciences contributes to the IBL research themes in the following ways:

 Discover new bioactive molecules and enzymes and unravel their mechanisms of action, regulatory networks, and the (bio)synthetic pathways required for their production.

 Unravel the processes that control cellular morphogenesis, growth, development and virulence, and visualise cellular structures and components from cellular level to atomic detail.

 Understand how diversity and evolution are influenced by cooperative and antagonistic interactions taking place between microbes.

 Dissect how microorganisms and microbial communities interact with eukaryotic hosts and how these insights may be harnessed to improve the health of the host.

-Coordinator: Dr. D. Claessen (Dennis)
+Coordinator: Prof. Dr. D. Claessen (Dennis)